MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/plugins/semantic-functions/inline-semantic-functions.md

 Notice that we're using a variable called `input` in the prompt.
 This variable is defined in the settings of the semantic function and is used to pass the user's input to the AI service.

 ### Configuring the function
 Now that you have a prompt, you need to define the settings necessary for your prompt to work correctly with your AI service.
-The [configuring prompts](../../../prompt-engineering/configure-prompts.md) article provides a detailed overview of how to configure semantic functions, but at a high level, they are configured using a [PromptTemplateConfig](/dotnet/api/microsoft.semantickernel.semanticfunctions.prompttemplateconfig) object that contains the following properties:
+The [configuring prompts](../../../prompt-engineering/configure-prompts.md) article provides a detailed overview of how to configure semantic functions, but at a high level, you need to provide the following information:

 - `type` – The type of prompt.
 In this case, we're using the `completion` type.
 - `description` – A description of what the prompt does.
 This is used by planner to automatically orchestrate plans with the function.